 A university statement emailed to The Hustler on Oct.
 3 further contextualized these patterns in sexual assault reports on college campuses.

 “The majority of these incidents are alcohol-facilitated acquaintance-based assaults,” the email reads.

 Under the Clery Act, Vanderbilt is required to send email notifications regarding safety about crimes that meet certain criteria.

 “Crimes that require campus notification are rape/sexual assault, manslaughter, aggravated assault, burglary, robbery, vehicle theft and arson,” Senior Associate Vice Chancellor of Public Safety and Special Initiatives and VUPD Chief of Police August Washington said in an email to The Hustler.
 “Under the Clery Act, a notification must be issued when a crime may present a continued threat to the university community.”

 VUPS clarified in an Oct.
-6 email to The Hustler that a crime is distinguished as a “continued threat” based on its geographic proximity to campus, the status of the suspect, the time of the incident (with special attention to whether the crime occurred within 30 days of being reported) and the nature of the incident.
+6 email to The Hustler that a crime is distinguished as a “continued threat” based on its geographic proximity to campus, the status of the suspect, the time of the incident (particularly whether the crime occurred within 30 days of being reported) and the nature of the incident.